apache/dolphinscheduler/dolphinscheduler-registry/dolphinscheduler-registry-plugins/dolphinscheduler-registry-jdbc/README.md

 # Introduction

-This module is the mysql registry plugin module, this plugin will use mysql as the registry center.
+This module is the jdbc registry plugin module, this plugin will use jdbc as the registry center.
+Will use the database configuration same as DolphinScheduler in api'yaml default.

 # How to use